KangShiang/VPN/README.md

 Packages are to be installed in the virtualenv `vpnenv` which can be activated through `source vpnenv/bin/activate`

-If you install a pip package, make sure to `pip freeze > PIP_REQUIREMENTS.txt`
+If you install a pip package, make sure to `pip freeze > PIP_REQUIREMENTS.txt` and add to git.

 If you want to install all the requirements, run `pip install -r PIP_REQUIREMENTS.txt`